How To Ensure A Successful Recruitment Drive

 Top tips for entering industry awards:

 1. Inform your staff: Ensure all staff members are aware that your business is participating in the awards.
 They should treat every customer as if they were a judge or VIP.
 From the moment the awards open until the closing date, guarantee all customers receive fantastic service.
-Often, when a judge submits their waiver form at the end of their visit, staff members are unaware that their property has even been entered for an of the award and that a judge will visit.
+Often, when a judge submits their waiver form at the end of their visit, staff members are unaware that their property has even been entered for an award and that a judge will visit.

 2. Engage with the judge: After the judge has handed in the waiver form, take the opportunity to interact with them.
 Ask for feedback on their experience and learn from their insights as an independent industry professional.